rust-lang/reference/src/statements.md

 An *expression statement* is one that evaluates an [expression] and ignores its result.
 As a rule, an expression statement's purpose is to trigger the effects of evaluating its expression.

-An expression that consists of only a [block expression][block] or control flow expression and that does not end a block can also be used as an expression statement by omitting the trailing semicolon.
+An expression that consists of only a [block expression][block] or control flow expression, if used in a context where a statement is permitted, can omit the trailing semicolon.
+This can cause an ambiguity between it being parsed as a standalone statement and as a part of another expression; in this case, it is parsed as a statement.

 ```rust
 # let mut v = vec![1, 2, 3];